rehiy/webox-builder/README.md

 # Feature

-WeBox is a lnmp server based on ubuntu, debian or alpine. contains the following modules: nginx, mysql, redis, php5/php7.
+WeBox is a lnmp server based on ubuntu, debian or alpine. contains the following modules: nginx, mysql, redis, php.
 And some popular plug-ins have been added, such as redis, geoip2, imagick ...

 # Simple Usage

-## auto prepare and start nginx/mysql/redis/php7
+## auto prepare and start nginx/mysql/redis/php

 ```shell
 wget -qO- http://get.vmlu.com/webox/wb-install | sudo sh